★ Climate Change ★ The Smart Grid ★ Universal Basic Income ★ The Automation Crisis ★

 All of these factors can lead to war, but the unpredictable, global currency dynamics in particular.
 War & unrest lead to more of both.
 These negatively impact the climate, fueling unpredictable changes in agriculture and water availability, thereby influencing real estate markets.
 Unpredictability in itself leads to behavior to anticipate & mitigate unpredictability.
 Addressing climate change requires limiting economic development through government spending and diversion of liquidity.

 Technology changes commodity markets and demand for resources.
 Those with broader portfolios can spead out their risk amoung more foreign direct investments, currency holdings and asset holdings.
-High utilization rates on capital available to investors could limit exposure to systemic problems in the currency markets.
+High leverage on capital available to investors could limit exposure to systemic problems in the currency markets.

 This is an overview of ten major factors that act as components to the development and outcome of the crisis.
 These factors are not listed in order of significance because the system is non-linear and these factors effects, dynamics and magnitudes are thus interdependent.

 From the perspective of a behavioral economist, this factor is the most important in predicting the common person’s response, both financially and politically, as well as their needs at the time the crisis begins unfolding in their nation and region.
 The geoeconomic dynamics drives their change in economic circumstance, their overall perception of the crisis and thus their political reaction to it.